 fact which isn’t lost on a young professional couple and their small dog, residing in a bright three-bedroom corner suite in the east end of the community.

-The 1,200 square foot condo is anything but boring.
-It boasts personality and whimsy via lively pops of pink, orange and green, and a veritable palette of textures.
-According to Designer Linda Mazur, designing this small space was all about embracing the unexpected.
-The homeowners didn’t have a specific design vision, but they knew they were looking for something a bit less conservative that would take into consideration the bright and airy feeling of the condo.
+Their condo encompasses 1,200 square feet, lively pops of pink, orange and green, and a veritable palette of textures.
+According to Principal Designer, Linda Mazur, the homeowners didn’t have a specific design vision, but they knew they were looking for something a bit less conservative.
+Linda notes that designing this small space was all about embracing the unexpected.

-In keeping with their ideations for the condo, Linda formulated the color scheme, opting for a uniformed fusion of color and natural light.
-“In the kitchen, we kept everything very tone-ontone,” says Linda.
+With her clients’ objective in mind, Linda formulated the color scheme, opting for a uniformed fusion of color and natural light.
+“In the kitchen, we kept everything very tone-on-tone,” says Linda.
 “Though the kitchen is very white, the beautiful marble backsplash not only becomes a focal point in this space, but also highlights some of the warm gray tones that have been used throughout the condo.”
 She continues, “It’s a small space that opens right into the main living space, and as such, we wanted to maintain a sense of cohesion in the design while still allowing each specific area to have its own personality.”

 Wood tones were generously incorporated throughout the space, at the request of the homeowners.
 “We designed a custom built-in wine bar for the dining area, which is great for entertaining but also provides a great storage solution for them,” says Linda.
 “This balanced beautifully with the custom barn door we had made in similar tones.”
 The custom wine bar and barn door are splurge items and the costs are countered by less expensive furnishings, accessories, and lighting.